rails/rails/guides/source/form_helpers.md

 ### Common Options

 Both families of helpers use the same core set of functions to generate the individual select tags and so both accept largely the same options.
 In particular, by default Rails will generate year options 5 years either side of the current year.
 If this is not an appropriate range, the `:start_year` and `:end_year` options override this.
-For an exhaustive list of the available options, refer to the "API documentation":http://api.rubyonrails.org/classes/ActionView/Helpers/DateHelper.html.
+For an exhaustive list of the available options, refer to the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/DateHelper.html).

 As a rule of thumb you should be using `date_select` when working with model objects and `select_date` in other cases, such as a search form which filters results by date.